 Now it’s a matter of running bor node the same way you would any other Geth node, with a couple of extras.

-• They provide you with a list of bootnodes HERE
+- They provide you with a list of bootnodes HERE

-• You need to provide the --bor.heimdall flag and point it to the REST API server
+flag and point it to the REST API server--bor.heimdall=http://heimdallr:1317

-• You need to specifically include --networkid=137
+- You need to specifically include

-• Set gas targets and limits (idk why but their documentation does this everywhere)
+if you use websocket - Set gas targets and limits (idk why but their documentation does this everywhere)

-• YOU MUST RUN IN FULL SYNC MODE
+to re-enable it - YOU MUST RUN IN FULL SYNC MODE

 Here’s what that all looks like in a Docker-Compose.
 Remember: HEIMDALLD NEEDS TO BE IN SYNC BEFORE YOU RUN BOR.